Murder in Idaho law: Definitions

-Second-degree murder constitutes the unlawful killing of a human being with malice aforethought or the intentional application of torture to a human being without any of the above circumstances present.
+Second-degree murder consists of all murders without any of the above circumstances present.

 First-degree murder is punishable by life in prison with the possibility of parole after at least 10 years, life-without-parole, or death.
 Second-degree murder is punished by 10 years to life-without-parole.

 Penalties

 The sentences for homicide offenses in Idaho are listed below.